What is reverse ETL? A complete guide + best tools

 You may recognize the acronym ETL, which stands for “Extract, Transform, and Load.”
 ETL is the process of collecting data from various sources, cleaning and structuring it to match its target destination (i.e., transformation), and then loading it into a repository like a data warehouse.
 (There’s also the option to load data into a repository like a data lake before transformation takes place, in a process called “ELT.”)

 A simple way to think of the difference between ETL and reverse ETL is that they represent two sides of the street, with traffic moving in different directions.
-ETL is focused on moving data into the warehouse for consolidation and cleanliness purposes.
+ETL is focused on moving data into the warehouse for consolidation and enrichment.
 Reverse ETL is concerned with taking that cleaned, enriched data out of the warehouse and moving it into downstream tools for team-wide use.

 Understanding the mechanics of reverse ETL

 Now that we’ve given an overview of reverse ETL, let’s get into the mechanics of how it works.
-(There are several tools to help with this process, which we outline in more detail in later sections).

 Step One: Extraction.
 This involves querying your data warehouse (e.g., via SQL) to extract the specific data that you need.